ayushdoesdev/fmcg-data-consolidation-databricks/Readme.md

 Built an end-to-end data engineering project focused on consolidating data in the FMCG domain.
 The objective was to simulate a real industry scenario where a large retail company acquires a smaller one and needs a unified data foundation for analytics.

-I built a lakehouse-based ETL pipeline using Databricks, Python, SQL, Spark, and Amazon S3.
-The pipeline follows the Medallion architecture and processes raw OLTP data into curated Gold layer tables that support business reporting.
+I built a lakehouse-based ETL (Extract, Transform, and Load) pipeline using Databricks, Python, SQL, Spark, and Amazon S3.
+The pipeline follows the Medallion architecture and processes raw OLTP (Online Transaction Processing) data into curated Gold layer tables that support business reporting.
 The project also includes a dimensional data model, automated jobs for incremental and full loads, and a sales insights dashboard built from the final Gold tables.

 ## Project Overview